abhi3700/evm_stablecoin_ds/docs/wiki/implementation.md

 * `whitelist` storage variable is moved here.
 * `newColls` struct is moved here.

-**"HexaCustomBase.sol"**
+**"MojoCustomBase.sol"**

-* The “HexaCustomBase.sol” has been refactored to consider gas optimization.
+* The “MojoCustomBase.sol” has been refactored to consider gas optimization.
 And this is achieved by using `calldata` instead of `memory` data location.
-* `whitelist` storage variable used is referenced from "LibHexaDiamond.sol".
+* `whitelist` storage variable used is referenced from "LibMojoDiamond.sol".
-* `newColls` struct, used is referenced from "LibHexaDiamond.sol".
+* `newColls` struct, used is referenced from "LibMojoDiamond.sol".

 ---